 Teacher training can be physically tiring and I actually found I became less physically flexible on my training.
 It’s normal.
 You have the rest of your life to work on your tight hamstrings or your tense shoulders – but you have a pretty unique opportunity to work on opening your mind while you’re completing a training.
 Practice and all is coming.

 Lastly, I’d like to give you all a heads up about the changes you may or may not experience in your life immediately after a teacher training.
-Completing a yoga teacher training is a means of holding a mirror up to ourselves – we start to notice things that perhaps were always there, but we never saw before.
+Completing a teacher training for yoga is a means of holding a mirror up to ourselves – we start to notice things that perhaps were always there, but we never saw before.
 You might be inspired to let go of things in your life that you suddenly realize weren’t really serving you – this can mean relationships, jobs, or long-held habits.
 A yoga-teaching friend of mine told me before I went on my training to ‘buckle up and enjoy the ride’ – she was right!

 For me, the changes were subtle but substantial.
 I now have a daily yoga practice and I teach yoga to others.
 These two things alone have given me a greater connection to others, richness in my daily life, and a sense of peace that I didn’t have before.
 It’s a new way of living with yourself and the world around you, and I can’t recommend it highly enough.